koykov/approxity/readme.md

 All solutions are designed for high-load environments and provide the following features:

-* Compact structures with minimal memory footprint
+* Compact structures with minimal memory usage
-* Minimal or zero memory allocations
+* Zero or minimal memory allocations
 * Lock-free operations via atomic operations
 * Concurrency mode support for multithreaded environments
 * SIMD optimizations